nonoo/dmrshark/README.md

 - Decoding Hytera GPS position (including speed and course) messages with error correction and acking.
 - Uploading received GPS position information to APRS.
 - Uploading predefined APRS objects (for repeaters or other fixed locations).
+- Sending messages as DMR SMSs to the APRS network, and receiving APRS messages as DMR SMSs.

 For optimal network traffic analysis, it should run on the server machine which is running the master software (DMRplus, lindmrmaster etc.), however, it can be run on a machine which only has a few (or one) repeater's traffic passing by.